NCA assessment policy update for Australian law school students

 How has the NCA assessment policy been updated and what does this mean for Australian law school students?

-In recognition of the fact that the pandemic is forcing many schools around the world to include online instruction in their law programs in 2020, the NCA Assessment Policy has been revised to allow for recognition of a limited amount of online interactive instruction.
-This policy change came into effect on July 21, 2020.
+In recognition of the fact that the pandemic has forced many schools around the world to include online instruction in their law programs from 2020 onward, the National Committee on Accreditation Assessment Policy has been revised on two occasions to allow for recognition of a designated amount of online interactive instruction.
+The most recent policy change came into effect June 1, 2021.

 How much online study can be completed to satisfy the NCA requirements?

 The NCA has recently updated their policy and requirements related to in-person instruction.
-It indicates that students programs will be recognized granted the program includes at least 50% in-person instruction.
+It indicates that law programs will be recognized granted the program includes at least one year of in-person instruction.

 How does this differ from before?

-Prior to this update, the NCA was requiring students to complete no more than one third of their course online.
+Prior to this update, the NCA was requiring students to complete at least 50% of their program in person to be eligible to sit the NCA exams upon returning to Canada.
 As a result of this new policy, there is greater flexibility in the course delivery method for students to complete their legal studies.

 What does this mean for my 2-year accelerated program?

-This means that out of the 6 semesters of the program, a minimum of 3 will need to be completed in person.
-As it presently stands, the universities are able to meet the NCA requirements, even if students aren’t able to be on campus until 2021.
+This means that out of the 6 semesters of the program, a minimum of 2 will need to be completed in person.

 Yes, this works in your favour!
+For students beginning their studies in 2021, you will be able to remain in the comfort of your current home for up to two years, depending on when boarders reopen.
 Students who’ve already started their studies can rest assured that the program content they’re currently covering is not for nothing!

 Which law programs do OzTREKK Australian law schools offer?